-If you booked through Cambridge Live Tickets, contact us for more information.
-If you book though an external agent, please contact your point of sale.
+If you have booked through Cambridge Live Tickets please contact us for more information.
+If you have booked though an external agent please contact your point of sale.

 If the show I want to see is sold out, what can I do?
 Is there a waiting list for shows?

 If you would like to enquire about being added to a waiting list please call the Box Office on 01223 357851or email us at email@example.com.

 Can someone else pick up my ticket from the Box Office?